GuyKeogh/wiki_verify/README.md

 When in the directory the files have been saved:
 * Run 'pip3 install -r requirements.txt'
-* Run 'python', 'import nltk' and enter both 'nltk.download('punkt')' and 'nltk.download('averaged_perceptron_tagger')'
+* In your operating-system command line, run 'python', 'import nltk' and enter both 'nltk.download('punkt')' and 'nltk.download('averaged_perceptron_tagger')'
 * Run 'python app.py' to use the locally hosted web app, or 'python standalone.py' for the Python application
 * (WEB APP) Go to 'http://localhost:8080' in a browser on the same computer
 * Enter a valid Wikipedia article name and submit